Victory at Sea (band)

-Victory at Sea was an America indie rock band formed in 1996, from members of bands the Swirlies and Spore, in the Boston, Massachusetts region.
-It consisted of vocalist/guitarist Mona Elliott, bassist Mel Lederman and drummer Christina Files (later to be replaced by a succession of drummers Fin Moore, Carl Eklof, and Dave Norton).
-Their most recent albums Memories Fade and All Your Things Are Gone were released by the independent record label Gern Blandsten Records in 2004 and 2006 respectively.
+Victory at Sea was an American indie rock band formed in 1996, from members of bands the Swirlies and Spore, in the Boston, Massachusetts region.
+It consisted of vocalist/guitarist Mona Elliott, and drummer Christina Files.
+They added bassist Mel Lederman shortly after forming.
+Christina Files exited the band later to be replaced by a succession of drummers Fin Moore, Carl Eklof, and Dave Norton.
+Violinist/guitarist Taro Hatanaka joined the band for their most recent albums Memories Fade and All Your Things Are Gone which were released by the independent record label Gern Blandsten Records in 2004 and 2006 respectively.
 On September 6, 2007, the band announced on their Myspace page that they had disbanded, though they stated that all of the members have new musical endeavors.
-Barney later played with former Metal Hearts member Anar Badalov as Travels, now disbanded.
+Elliott later played with former Metal Hearts member Anar Badalov as Travels, now disbanded.